Thermal Performance Concepts

 Interesting Fact

 Only 11% of a residential building’s heat gain or loss is through the walls; 39% is attributed to the windows and doors; 31% the ceiling; while the rest is attributed to “leakage” (U.S. Department of Energy).
 This point begs the question, then why Omni Block?
 From this information we learn that there is 89% heat gain or loss through other components than the walls.
-Regarding heat gain, Omni Block’s exposed thermal mass will absorb heat from the building due to these other sources, including those not mentioned, such as, lighting, cooking, showers, to name a few.
-Regarding heat loss, Omni Block’s exposed thermal mass again absorbs heat from the building and then as heat is lost due to the other sources, it releases heat into the room evenly.
+Regarding heat gain, Omni Block’s exposed thermal mass will absorb heat from the building’s interior due to these other sources, including those not mentioned, such as, lighting, cooking and showers, to name a few.
+Regarding heat loss, Omni Block’s exposed thermal mass again absorbs heat from the building’s interior and then as heat is lost due to the other sources, it releases heat into the room evenly.
 In both cases, exposed thermal mass becomes “passively active”.

 Conclusions